 - Mountain Bike

 It is possible for large teams to consist of many components and specialties.
-For example a primarily wilderness team of human searcher could have sub-teams for K-9, high-angle and winter mountaineering.
+For example a primarily wilderness team of human searchers could have sub-teams for K-9, high-angle, and winter mountaineering.

 Skills that SAR Teams Look For

 Though most groups have excellent training programs, it is a great idea to have some sort of background prior to filling out the application.
 Most teams tend to attract outdoor experts: licensed guides, climbers, mountaineers, backpackers, and survivalists.

 These are a few of the most sought-out skills on a SAR team.